 As for the Federal government’s tax policy, a return to the income tax rates of the 1950’s would effectively solve our income inequality, and budget deficit problems.
 A return to these income tax rates would encourage the most well off members of American society to live more modestly, and with less excess.
 Corporate tax rates should be lower, and more in line with other developed countries.

-For the average American worker (22-69), I seek a revival of labor unions for as many of these workers as possible (by repealing Taft-Hartley).
+For the average American worker (22-69), I seek a revival of labor unions for as many of these workers as possible (by repealing Taft-Hartley, which would restore the NLRA to its original intent).
 My hope is, that by reconnecting the American worker with organized labor, most able-bodied workers in the lower, and middle classes would benefit from collectively bargained wage increases, labor union pension funds, and health and welfare plans instead of government benefit programs.

 Unions must also get back to organizing.
 These “fight for $15” protests may look good on the news, but unless labor unions begin to organize individual fast food franchises, and other low wage workplaces, low income workers will not see a uniform rise in wages nationally.
 Collective bargaining agreements have the ability to raise wages, and benefits for workers in a political environment where a minimum wage increase is unlikely.
 Unions must realize this sooner, or later, and begin directing their energies, and money back into organizing.